Pilot Projects

 Before starting to write an application, you are strongly encouraged to contact a HALRIC Cross-Border Ambassador who will be happy to explain the eligibility criteria, discuss your project proposal or assist you in finding a suitable match for your application.

-On the event page you can also view the recording from a zoom information meeting where Emanuel Larsson explains how to apply for the cross-border pilot projects.
+Did you miss our “How to apply” event?
+Watch the zoom session recording below where Emanuel Larsson explains how to apply for the cross-border pilot projects.

 HALRIC Pilot Project Committee